codi0/prototypr/README.md

 ```
 \Prototypr\App       # Contains core API methods
 \Prototypr\Composer  # Automatically syncs external dependencies defined in /package.json
-\Prototypr\Db        # Extends the PDO class, with additional query helper methods (compatible with WPDB)
+\Prototypr\Db        # Extends the PDO class, with additional query helper methods (api compatible with $wpdb)
-\Prototypr\Platform  # Automatically configures the app based on its context (standalone, wordpress)
+\Prototypr\Platform  # Automatically configures the app based on its context (E.g. in WordPress context, $wpdb will be used)
 \Prototypr\View      # A simple php templating class, to help separate business and presentation logic
 ```